Eat smart, stay healthy: diet tips for healthy, happy kidneys

 - Your kidneys are powerhouses, but they aren’t invincible.
 When there’s excess sodium in your body, the kidneys struggle to work efficiently.

-- Having a pre-existing condition, like high blood pressure or diabetes, can increase your risk for developing kidney disease.
+- A pre-existing condition like high blood pressure or diabetes, can increase your risk for developing kidney disease.

 Getting to know your kidneys